Mahdi Kioumarsi

 Introduction

-Dr. Mahdi Kioumarsi is an Associate Professor at the Department of Built Environment of OsloMet—Oslo Metropolitan University, and an Associate Professor at the Department of Engineering of Østfold University in Norway.
-His research has been ranging from large-scale (complete buildings) to small-scale (material level) mainly within the field of concrete structures.
+Dr. Mahdi Kioumarsi is a Professor at the Department of Built Environment of OsloMet—Oslo Metropolitan University and at the Department of Engineering of Østfold University in Norway.
+His research has ranged from large-scale (complete buildings) to small-scale (material level), mainly within the field of concrete structures.
 Common for all his research is the combination of FE modeling, soft computing methods, and experimental work.

 Publications